 Prop 15 only affects commercial property worth more than $3 million dollars, requiring reassessment at market value once every three years instead of waiting for the property to change ownership.
 Because of corporate structuring it is often difficult to determine when a commercial property changes ownership with the result of properties never being assessed as a whole.
 This reduces the amount of property tax revenue available to schools and communities.

 Prop 15 does not affect home based businesses which account for nearly half of all small businesses in California.
 They will continue to be treated as residential property.

 Further Prop 15 reduces the tax on tangible personal property (business equipment) up to $500,000 for all businesses, whether they own commercial property or not.
 This benefits small businesses.

-It is anticipated that 10% of the commercial properties will account for over 90% of the almost $12 million raised by Prop 15.
+It is anticipated that 10% of the commercial properties will account for over 90% of the almost $12 billion raised by Prop 15.
 The money stays within the counties and does not go into the State General Fund.

 Given the current pandemic, California is in need of both short and long term recovery measures.
 We anticipate that short term recovery measures will be established by the state and federal governments.
 Prop 15 is one piece of that longer-term recovery and reinvestment package.

 Taxes matter.
 They are how we invest in and build strong communities.
 Schools and local government services are the ways we actually do that – invest in our communities.
 Strong communities build a healthy economy.
 These strong communities are places we are all proud to live in, communities in which we all have opportunities to succeed.

 Paid for by League of Women Voters Supporting Schools and Communities First – Yes on Prop 15 (Nonprofit 501(c)(4))